na-na-hi/renget/archive/oaicards.md

 Now the girl in this scenario is your character card.

 A coombot, the one who agrees, is a character card designed for sex.
 It has explicit sexual content in its character definition and will have a much easier time evading the filter.
-A "SFW"bot, the one who refuses, is a character card with no (or little) explicit sexual content in its character definition.
-Just like in the real world, to sex such a card you need to have patience and skills.
+A "SFW" bot, the one who refuses, is a character card with no (or little) explicit sexual content in its character definition.
+Oftentimes these characters would say things like "Maybe we should take it slow…".
+Just like in the real world, to sex such a character you need to have patience and skills.
 Or a jailbreak which acts as a substitute for the missing explicit words.
 Which is why my own NSFW prompt contains sexual words spelt out.

 >Why does it work this way?
 Like I said earlier—keeping a message in the context memory means accepting that the response was adequate.
 What does a (good) coombot have?
 A bunch of sexual example chats: messages from the AI's mouth*.
 Messages that the user then responds to positively in said example chats, implying that such results are what you are looking for.